-2026 Dynasty Superflex Rookie Rankings: The Year of the Dual-Threat QB
+2026 Dynasty Superflex Rookie Rankings: The Year of the QB (Updated Jan.
+19)

-After only one QB was selected in the top 20 of the 2025 NFL Draft, 2026 could be the year of the QB.
+After only one QB was selected in the top 20 of the 2025 NFL Draft, there was hope that 2026 would be a return to the norm.

-Our 1-QB 2026 Dynasty Rookie Rankings have more uncertainty.
+Our 1-QB 2026 Dynasty Rookie Rankings have similar uncertainty.

 Let's examine the overall Superflex rookie rankings…